adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/commerce/product/v1/product/README.md

 ### Use Object
 The Product component uses the `com.adobe.cq.commerce.core.components.models.product.Product` Sling model as its Use-object.

+### Component Policy Configuration Properties
+The following configuration properties are used:

+1. `./loadClientPrice` - enables client-side price fetching
+2. `./enableAddToWishList` - enables the add to favourites list button, disabled per default

+### Edit Dialog Properties

+The following properties are written to JCR for this component and are expected to be available as `Resource` properties:

+1. `./id` - defines the component HTML ID attribute.
+2. `./sku` - the sku of the manually selected product to be shown by the component, optional

 ### Selectors & Request Parameters
 This component is targeted for a product page showing details of a single simple or configurable product.

 1. The product identifier (based on `UrlProvider` configuration) is retrieved form the first URL selector.
 Alternatively, a product sku can be defined via the edit dialog.

-### Component Policy Configuration Properties
-The following configuration properties are used:

-1. `./loadClientPrice` - enables client-side price fetching

 ## BEM Description
 ```